tarasowski/fundamentals/README.md

 # Fundamentals
 My search for the ultimate truth of life.
-Core concepts.
+Core concepts we can apply to our daily lives.

 * [ ] Abstractions (how to think in abstractions to become more productive -> thinking in black boxes?)
 * [ ] Interfaces (the world is full of interfaces, chips have interfaces, teams have interfaces, political parties have interfaces)